Kling AI

 Sample Prompts

-Prompt 1: Rooftop Sunrise Hero Shot
+Prompt 1: Rooftop Sunrise Close-Up

-"A young woman stands on a city rooftop at sunrise, wind moving her coat and hair, soft golden light breaking over skyscrapers, camera starts wide then slowly pushes in for an emotional cinematic close-up, realistic lens flare, dramatic but grounded film look."
+A young woman stands on a city rooftop at sunrise, wind moving her coat and hair, soft golden light breaking over skyscrapers, camera starts wide then slowly pushes in for an emotional cinematic close-up, realistic lens flare, dramatic but grounded film look.

-Prompt 2: Desert Caravan Transition
+Prompt 2: Desert Caravan to Glass Globe

-"A caravan of travelers crosses glowing golden dunes at sunset, long shadows stretching across the sand, camera glides beside them before rising overhead, then the desert changes into a miniature world inside a glass globe on a desk, smooth magical transition, cinematic fantasy style."
+A caravan of travelers crosses glowing golden dunes at sunset, long shadows stretching across the sand, camera glides beside them before rising overhead, then the desert changes into a miniature world inside a glass globe on a desk, smooth magical transition, cinematic fantasy style.

 Prompt 3: Crystal Forest Walk